 North side of Savidge from Old Boy’s Brewhouse east to N. Fruitport Road

 The Lakeside Trail is illuminated by energy efficient LED lights, with snow removal during the winter months, for year-round enjoyment.
-Lakeside Trail continues into and continues into the North Bank Trail, provided by Spring Lake Township, which is a continuation of the Rail-Trail that extends east 3.3 miles into Spring Lake and Crockery Townships.
+Lakeside Trail continues into the North Bank Trail, provided by Spring Lake Township, which is a continuation of the Rail-Trail that extends east 3.3 miles into Spring Lake and Crockery Townships.

 The North Bank Trail is a planned regional trail that will eventually extend to Nunica, Coopersville, Marne and Grand Rapids and will also connect to the Musketawa Trail and the future Spoonville Trail.

 The North Bank Trail (NBT) is a proposed 18-mile non-motorized, multipurpose pathway located generally along the former Grand Trunk Western Railroad right of way that extends from Spring Lake to Marne, MI.
 The NBT will connect the east end of Lakeside Trail in the Village of Spring Lake to the southeast end of the existing Musketawa Trail, otherwise known as the Fred Meijer Pioneer Trail.
 Ultimately, the NBT serve as a regional link between the beaches of Lake Michigan and the Grand Rapids metro area.

 The NBT will provide connections to other regional trails including the Lakeside Trail in Spring Lake, the Fred Meijer Pioneer Trail, the Musketawa Trail and the Spoonville Trail offering access to the southside of the Grand River where is meets up with the Grand River Greenway trail system.
 The NBT also links up to local trails in Spring Lake Township and Ferrysburg that offers a connection to US Bike Route 35 that run along Michigan’s west coast from New Buffalo to Sault Saint Marie.